Updated June 2019

 There are 70 stainless steel teeth or pins and they are spaced closely together to aid picking up fleas.

 The comb removes, fleas, flea eggs and debris.

+The double row of teeth is a clever idea to pick up fleas that may escape the first row of teeth.
 It is a simple but ingenious design that doubles the chances of trapping the fleas between the teeth of the comb.

 The comb is suitable for cats and dogs and is recommended by professional groomers.

 It is a double sided comb, one side for detangling and one side for fleas.
 The teeth are rounded to be kind to your cat’s skin.
-This is also great for cats with long hair.